ArduPilot/ardupilot_wiki/common/source/docs/common-qualcomm-snapdragon-flight-kit.rst

 .. note::

-   This is an interim solution until Qualcomm/Intrinsyc release an ESC add-on control board for the Qualcomm Flight.
+   `Qualcomm/Intrinsyc have released a ESC <https://shop.intrinsyc.com/collections/dragonboard-accessories/products/qualcomm-electronic-speed-control-board>`__ for use with this board but it has not been tested for use with ArduPilot.

 Logging
 =======